Can A Marriage Survive Drug Addiction? Recovery And Mental Health Strategies

 If you or your spouse exhibits any of these symptoms, reach out to a medical doctor as soon as possible.
 Promisingly, there are several effective treatments to help people with SUD uncover the root of their behaviors and achieve sobriety.

-Can my marriage survive a drug addiction?
+Can a marriage survive drug addiction?

-If you or your spouse are living with a drug addiction, it can be difficult to think ahead and envision your future, both individually and together.
+If you or your spouse are living with drug addiction, it can be difficult to think ahead and envision your future, both individually and together.

 But with early treatment and empathic care, married couples can work through SUD and emerge from the experience stronger than before.
 To recover from a drug addiction and save your marriage and other relationships, medical professionals urge couples to seek treatment as soon as possible.

-How to support a spouse with a drug addiction
+How to support a spouse with a drug addiction and mental health challenges

 As a spouse or loved one to someone with a drug addiction, you cannot do the work of recovery for your partner.
 This process takes time, patience, and ongoing effort.

-That said, there are several strategies to support both partners throughout the treatment process, and to work past any marital issues that may remain after sobriety.
+That said, there are several strategies to support both partners throughout the treatment process and to work past any marital issues that may remain after sobriety.

-Actively participate in the treatment process
+Actively participate in addiction treatment

 According to the American Association for Marriage and Family Therapy, involving both partners in treatment for drug and alcohol misuse can shape the ultimate success of the treatment.

-“Participation” in your spouse’s treatment can take various forms, but may include attending appointments with your spouse, support groups, or even couples counseling to work through specific issues in your marriage.
+“Participation” in your spouse’s treatment can take various forms but may include attending appointments with your spouse, support groups, or even couples counseling to work through specific issues in your marriage.

 Crucially, you do not need to be present for every appointment or check-in.
 While treatment for SUD is often a group effort, spouses and other loved ones must also set aside time for their own needs and self-care.